jackiegatwiri/Triangle/README.md

     alert("this is a scalene");
   }
 }
-##Link
+## Link
 https://github.com/jackiegatwiri/Triangle
-##BDD
+## BDD
 Specifications
 .
 If the values of each side are equal, it is an equalateral .
 If two sides are equal, it is an isosceles
 .
 If none of the sides are equal, it is a scalene
 . ff two of the sides are less than or equal to the other side.
-Then it is not a triangle at all
+Then it is not a triangle at all <br>

 Behavior
 Our program should handle: